Skip to content

 Understanding “Low FODMAP”

-A food is considered low FODMAP when it contains minimal amounts of fermentable carbohydrates that trigger IBS symptoms.
-However, two crucial factors determine whether a food is truly safe:
+A food counts as low FODMAP when it contains minimal fermentable carbohydrates - the ones that trigger IBS symptoms.
+Two factors determine whether a food stays safe for you:

-1. Serving size – Even low FODMAP foods can become problematic in large portions
+1. Serving size - Even low FODMAP foods become problematic in large portions

-Always refer to the Monash University FODMAP app for the most accurate, research-based serving size information.
+Always cross-check with the Monash University FODMAP app for the most accurate, research-based serving sizes.

 Low FODMAP Proteins